-Once you’ve finished off a few beers and had a bite to eat, head over to the Temple of Human Passions, built in 1889.
+Once you’ve finished off a few beers and had a bite to eat, head over to the Temple of Human Passions, constructed in1889.
 The Temple’s interior is unique in a strange way—described as “a pile of naked and contorted bodies, muscled wrestlers in delirium, an absolute and incomparable childish concept.
 It is at once chaotic and vague, bloated and pretentious, pompous and empty.”

 For a long time, the temple was closed off to the public, only to open in 2002.
 It’s an interesting place for those who love peculiar artwork.
 Make sure to check the times as it’s only open for an hour a day (and is closed on Mondays).

-Shopping and sampling fresh food from Abattoir (which means “slaughterhouse” in French) is popular among the locals.
-This is an old market that opened up in 1888, and is an exciting and a great way to fill your stomach with delicious eats, as well as shop for flowers, toys, birds and other random items all in one spot.
+Shopping and sampling fresh food from Abattoir (which means “slaughterhouse” in French) are popular among the locals.
+This is an old market that opened up in 1888 and is an exciting and a great way to fill your stomach with delicious eats, as well as shop for flowers, toys, birds and other random items all in one spot.

 Grand Place Plaza

 The Grand Place Plaza is a famous area, and many tourists pass through here during the day.
 But if you stop by at night, grab some beer and a snack, and chat with the locals who love to gather here after the sun goes down.